Perform a staged migration of email

 On the Enter on-premises account credentials page, enter the following information:

 Email address: Type the email address of any user in the on-premises Exchange organization that will be migrated.
-Office 365 will test the connectivity to this user's mailbox.
+Microsoft 365 or Office 365 will test the connectivity to this user's mailbox.

 Password of account with privileges: Type the password for the account with privileges that is the administrator account.

-If Office 365 successfully connects to the source server, the connection settings are displayed.
+- If Microsoft 365 or Office 365 successfully connects to the source server, the connection settings are displayed.
 Choose Next.

 If the test connection to the source server isn't successful, provide the following information: